-Frozen Franz
+"Frozen Franz"

-Frozen Franz frequently discusses the temperature.
+Frozen Franz talks about the temperature often.
 He often wears warm clothes inside, like wool sweaters and cardigans.
 It is usually Frozen Franz who raises the temperature in the premises.

-Sedentary Sara The opposite of Active Annica.
+"Sedentary Sara" The opposite of Active Annica.
 At the office, she often has an extra sweater or thick blanket.
 Sedentary Sara is often cold in the afternoons.